gruntjs/grunt-docs/Configuring-tasks.md

 This guide explains how to configure tasks for your project using a Gruntfile.
 If you don't know what a Gruntfile is, please read the [[Getting Started]] guide and check out a [[Sample Gruntfile]].

 ## Grunt configuration
 Task configuration is specified in your Gruntfile via the `grunt.initConfig` method.
 This configuration will mostly be under task-named properties, but may contain any other arbitrary data.
-Because multi tasks only care about their data, any other properties will be ignored.
+Because most tasks only care about their data, other properties will be ignored.

 ```js
 grunt.initConfig({